 - © DAAD / Hofmann

 Over the last few years, the Federal Government has initiated a series of projects which aim to create networks and clusters that promote new technologies.
 They involve both industrial and academic institutions in their research and development activities.

 One key aim of these bodies is to accelerate the process of making new technology products marketable.
 Networks and clusters are arranged with respect to

 - research topics

-Example: The Innovation Alliance on Lithium-Ion Battery LIB 2015
+Example: Innovation Alliance on Lithium-Ion Battery LIB 2015

-Research activities are performed in a variety of fields, e. g. engineering, biotechnology, energy and environment, chemistry and nanotechnology.
+Research activities are conducted in a variety of fields – for example, engineering, biotechnology, energy and environment, chemistry and nanotechnology.

 Statistics on the total budget are not available.
-Public funding is provided as seed money to form networks and clusters and support research projects on the precondition that industry and private investors share the financial costs.
+Public funding is provided as seed capital to form networks and clusters and support research projects on condition that industry and private investors share the financial costs.

 Both the Federal Ministry of Education and Research (BMBF) and the Federal Ministry of Economics and Technology (BMWi) support these types of associations with different programmes and competitions such as the following: